ashleyelaine/maps-ts/README.md

 # maps-ts

-Google Maps app built with Typescript
+Basic web application that randomly generates a User and a Company, then displays the location of each on a Google Map

 ## Objectives

-- Create a working application that displays a User and Company on a Google map
-- Use Typescript to explore how classes and interfaces can be utilized
+- Explore how classes and interfaces can be utilized effectively in Typescript
+- Better understand design patters of Typescript to write more reusable code

 ## Requirements

 1. Typescript:
 2. Node:
 3. Parcel:
 4. Google Maps API
+5. Faker

 ## Setup